-Indian Security forces in Kashmir have arrested a top overground worker (OGW) linked to the April 22, 2025, Pahalgam attack, using forensic leads from a partially damaged mobile phone charger.
+Indian Security forces in Kashmir have arrested a top overground worker (OGW) linked to the April 22, 2025, Pahalgam incident, using forensic leads from a partially damaged mobile phone charger.

-During “Operation Mahadev” on July 28, 2025, security forces eliminated three terrorists involved in the Pahalgam attack.
+On July 28, 2025, security forces killed three persons involved in the Pahalgam incident.
 Among the items recovered at the encounter site was a partially burnt Android phone charger.
 A police official revealed that forensic experts managed to trace the serial number on the charger, eventually tracking it through the manufacturing and purchase trail.

 This led investigators to a Srinagar-based mobile dealer, who had sold the charger to a local second-hand phone vendor.
 The vendor’s records further led them to Katari, who had purchased the device and later supplied it to the terrorists.